arpitmadhan316/News-Now/README.md

 # 📰 News Now – Static News Portal Website

 > 📥 **Instructions to Run**:
-> Download or clone the entire root folder (contains ~66 files) to your local system.
+> Download or clone the entire root folder NewsNow (contains ~66 files) to your local system.
 > Open the file `index.html` in any web browser to launch the homepage.
 > No server or internet connection is required — everything is **static and offline**.